Meet the Doctors

 Dr. Owens is a member of the Pennsylvania Optometric, the American Optometric Association, a Fellow of the American Academy of Optometry and is Board Certified with the American Board of Optometry.
 Some of his more interesting clinical rotations have included working in the Infant Research Labs at M.I.T., vision research in the Dept. of Ophthalmology at the University of Florida and, during a sabbatical leave in 1994, Dr. Owens served as a clinical supervisor at the College of Optometry, University of Auckland, New Zealand.

 Dr. Owens has received numerous professional awards which have included: Sigma Xi Honorary Research Society (1986), George Gottschalk, Jr. Memorial Award (POA, 2004), Optometrist of the Year Award (LCOS, 2010) and The Merit Award (POA, 2014).
 In 2018 Dr. Owens was honored as the Pennsylvania Optometric Association's Optometrist of the Year.
+He also currently serves on the Salus University Alumni Board, serving as the Board's President starting in 2022.

 Dr. Owens is married and has three children; he enjoys working with his wife, Vicki, and oldest daughter, Sarah, in the office.
 Their other daughter, Colleen, lives in Florida and their son, Ryan, lives in California.
 For relaxation, Dr. Owens enjoys traveling, history, and entertaining his family and friends.